All Episodes

 I think action needs to be taken in England now.

-I know that your beloved mother country.
+I know that's your beloved mother country.

-Um in France, I actually think France is in worse shape when you look under the hood.
+In France, I actually think France is in worse shape when you look under the hood.

-Also the Islamization of French society.
+Also, the Islamization of French society.

-Give me uh walk our audience through.
+Give me, walk our audience through it.

 But this situation in Western Europe and France, and this is what galls me so much, brother.